 We now have the majority we need to deploy the Fabcar the chaincode to the channel.
-While only a majority of organizations need to approve a chaincode definition (with the default policies), all organizations need to approve a chaincode on their peers.
+While only a majority of organizations need to approve a chaincode definition (with the default policies), all organizations need to approve a chaincode definition to start the chaincode on their peers.
 If you commit the definition before a channel member has approved the chaincode, the organization will not be able to endorse transactions.
 As a result, it is recommended that all channel members approve a chaincode before committing the chaincode definition.